Feature Guide

 • Psychology and mood tracking with emotion-to-P&L correlation

-• One-time $159 payment — no recurring subscription
+• One-time $159 payment — break-even in Year 1 vs every competitor

 • Multi-asset support: stocks, options, futures, forex, crypto